-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 “Everything here smacks of a bargain: dismissal of the indictment in exchange for immigration policy concessions,” Ho wrote in his decision.

-Since that controversy, relations between Trump and Adams have grown strained, particularly in the wake of controversial immigration arrests at New York City courthouses.
+Since that court ruling, relations between Trump and Adams have grown strained, particularly in the wake of controversial immigration arrests at New York City courthouses.

 But Trump has remained vocal in his opposition to Mamdani, Adams’s leading competitor in the 2025 mayoral race.